orbusNinus/lactis/README.md

 Reset all active nipple squirt effects via the MCM menu before deinstalling the mod.
 I consider this mod safe for the OStim effects.
 When using standalone mode (key K) on various NPCs, leaving cells and saving/reloading save games, there might be issues with save game bloat which I didn't figure out yet.

-## Features

-+ (Optional) CBBE nipple leak overlay.

-### Standalone
-+ Press "K" with no NPC under the crosshair to toggle the effect on/off for the player.
-+ Press "K" key to toggle the effect on/off for any female NPC under the crosshair.
-Supports up to 10 NPCs (including the player).
-+ Press "Left Shift + K" to switch between three levels of squirt for the NPC under the crosshair (or the player if no NPC is under the crosshair).
-Nipple squirt for the actor must already be toggled on.
-+ Press "Right Shift + Toggle Key" to force switch off the effect on the NPC under the crosshair.
-This should only be used as a last resort when the key "K" does not work as intended.

-### OStim integration
-+ If OStim is installed and integration is enabled in MCM, naked female appearing actors will nipple squirt when spanked or on orgasm.
-+ Nipple squirt scale can be increased by spanking.
-Currently the scale applies to all actors as I have not found a way to determine which actor got spanked.
-+ Nipple squirt duration can be configured via MCM for spank and orgasm squirt separately.
-+ The "K" key is disabled during OStim scenes (might be changed in the future to have more control)

 ## Physics
 Developed and works best with CBPC.
 With SMP nipple offset is somewhat off/delayed.